jazzband/django-analytical/README.rst

 configuration out of the templates.
 Its goal is to make the basic set-up very simple, while allowing advanced users to customize tracking.
-Each service is set up as recommended by the services themselves, using an asynchronous version of the Javascript code if possible.
+Each service is set up as recommended by the services themselves, using an asynchronous version of the JavaScript code if possible.

 .. end docs include